CenturyLinkCloud/PublicKB/Servers/bare-metal-faq.md

 **May I have console or iLO access to my Bare Metal server?**

-No, there are a select few management capabilities available through the Control portal including power operations and the ability to reset the server.
+No, there are a select number of management capabilities available through the Control portal including power operations and the ability to reset the server.
 No additional iLO or console access is included with the service.

 **Can I change the administrator/root password of my server through Control or the API?**